andrewssobral/simple_vehicle_counting/README.md

 ~/simple_vehicle_counting/build/../run_python_demo.sh
 ```

 If you have previously built the project at the project root,
 make sure there are no previously generated libraries in the ["python" directory](python) by ```make clean```.

 Release Notes:
 --------------
+* 12/04/2017: Added OpenCV 3.x support.
+Removed vs2013 template project (use CMAKE instead).

 * 07/04/2017: Added Python API, thanks to [@kyu-sz](https://github.com/kyu-sz).

 * Version 1.0.0: First version.